MaelDieudonne/MLOps/README.md

 A sample with 4 movies is provided.

 ### :spider: Scraping
-Data must be collected from three IMDB pages:
+Data must be collected from 3 IMDb pages:
 - The movie’s main page for metadata, including the total number of reviews.
 - The main reviews page, which shows the 25 most popular reviews by default; some reviews are hidden behind `<spoiler>` tags, and vote counts over 999 are rounded.
 - Individual review pages, where exact vote counts are displayed.